 The 'Visibility Levels' feature within Enterprise Architect provides the ability to restrict access to certain sections of a model.
 Only models hosted by a Pro Cloud Server are able to make use of this feature.
 Visibility Levels are implemented by taking advantage of the Row Level Security feature included in Oracle 8+ and Microsoft SQL Server 2016 (onwards).

-Row Level Security is a security feature that controls which database users can access which rows of data in a database.
-Traditional database security only provides the ability to control which users have access to read, write or delete data down to the table level.
+Row Level Security is a security feature that controls what rows of data an individual database users can access.
+Traditional database security only provides the ability to control the permissions of a user at the table level, ie can they read, write or delete data in a particular table.
 Since Row Level Security functionality is implemented by the database, it is impossible for users to bypass security implemented at the application level, by writing their own scripts or databases queries.
 That is, the database ensures that users can only view and update data they are authorized to access.

-Since Row Level Security is functionality implemented by the database, most of the configuration for Enterprise Architect and the Pro Cloud Server to support it is performed directly in the database without needing to change the application code base, which means there is less to go wrong from an application point of view.
+Given that Row Level Security is implemented by the database, most of the configuration for Enterprise Architect and the Pro Cloud Server to support it is performed directly in the database without needing to change the application code base, which means there is less to go wrong from an application perspective.

 Database / Application Users

 It is important to understand the distinction between database and application users.
-The above discussion mentions that visibility levels are based on Database User permissions.
-In the Sparx System Cloud Server environment each Database Manager is defined with all of its connection details (including the user and password) to a given database.
-It is the database user, and is user used in the connection details that visibility levels are based on.
+The introduction mentions that visibility levels are based on Database User permissions.
+In the Sparx System Pro Cloud Server environment, each Database Manager is defined with all of its connection details (including the user and password) to a given database.
+It is the database user, the user identified in the connection details, that visibility levels are based on.

-This concept is not to be confused with Enterprise Architect model users, ie the user ID/password that is entered when accessing a security enabled model.
+This concept is not to be confused with Enterprise Architect model users; that is, the user ID/password that is entered when accessing a security enabled model.
 This is an application user.

 How it works

-Note: The base scripts supplied by Sparx Systems support 20 'levels' of security (ie 1 to 20), however this can easily be adjusted by changing the number of rows that are inserted into the T_VISIBILITYLEVELS table at the beginning of the script.
-Level 0 is a special case, it represents the default value and implies that all database users (even those without a assigned visibility level) can view or update records of this level.
+Note: The base scripts supplied by Sparx Systems support 20 'levels' of security (that is, 1 to 20); however this can easily be adjusted by manually changing the number of rows that are inserted into the T_VISIBILITYLEVELS table at the beginning of the script.
+Level 0 is a special case, representing the default value; it implies that all database users (even those without an assigned visibility level) can view or update records of this level.